godotengine/godot-docs/getting_started/step_by_step/ui_code_a_life_bar.rst

     _tween.InterpolateProperty(this, "modulate", startColor, endColor, 1.0f, Tween.TransitionType.Linear,
       Tween.EaseType.In);

-This time we change the ``modulate`` property and have it animate from ``start_color`` to the ``end_color``.
+This time, we change the ``modulate`` property and have it animate from ``start_color`` to the ``end_color``.
 The duration is of one second, with a linear transition.
 Here again, because the transition is linear, the easing does not matter.
 Here's the complete ``_on_Player_died``